kubermatic/kubermatic/cmd/node-resource-documenter/README.md

 The generated output file is a markdown file containing the header for the Hugo CMS.
 Inside of it are sections for the addons containing resource configurations.
-Those are listed per containter in form of a YAML snippet describing the configuration.
+Those are listed per container in form of a YAML snippet describing the configuration.